sewenew/redis-plus-plus/README.md

 // use `reply::parse<T>(redisReply&)` to parse it.
 auto val = reply::parse<OptionalString>(*r);
 assert(val && *val == "name");

-// NOTE: the following code is for example only.
-In fact, Redis has built-in
-// methods for the following commands.

 // Arguments of the command can be strings. redis.command("set", "key", "100");